 This is a vocational course therefore there is a high level of independent working.
 The coursework element is under controlled conditions and is timed, students will need to research their chosen retail organisation in their own time and have their research ready to be able to work in controlled conditions.
-This course suits students who prefer coursework compared to examinations.

-OPTIONAL SUBJECT - PERSONAL & SOCIAL DEVELOPMENT Subject Personal Development Exam Board Asdan Examination - Coursework Portfolio of evidence- Teachers/Mentors Mrs Brooks
+OPTIONAL SUBJECT - PERSONAL & SOCIAL DEVELOPMENT Subject Personal Development Exam Board Asdan Examination - Coursework Portfolio of evidence Teachers/Mentors Mrs Chappell and Miss Watson